Mike Slinn

 The parse_options method accepts one or two arguments: default_options, which is a hash containing default values for options, and the optional argv argument, which allows you to specify a custom array of arguments to parse instead of the default system ARGV provided by Ruby.

 The parse_options method body initializes a new automatic variable called options from the default_options parameter.
 A new OptionParser instance is then created called parser.
-It’s scope is only within the OptionParser body.
-The odd syntax of within this method body actually does the parsing of the arguments, and then stores the results in the options hash.
-If the parameter list does not specify an option, the default value remains intact, otherwise the default value is overwritten.
+Its scope is only within the OptionParser body.
+The odd syntax of this method body actually defines the parsing of the arguments, which stores the results in the options hash.
+If the parameter list does not specify an option, the default value remains intact; otherwise, the default value is overwritten.

 The highlighted line within the OptionParser body is important: this code tells the parser to use the optional argv array, if provided, as the source of command-line arguments.
 This technique is useful for testing and for programmatically specifying arguments.